Bernard David Gallagher

-Bernard David Gallagher (July 22, 1925 – October 1, 2003) was a farmer and political figure in Saskatchewan.
+Bernard David Gallagher (July 22, 1925 – October 1, 2003) was a farmer and political figure in Saskatchewan, Canada.
 He represented Yorkton from 1960 to 1971 in the Legislative Assembly of Saskatchewan as a Liberal.

 He was born in Yorkton, Saskatchewan, the son of Fergal Gallagher and Alberta O'Toole, both of Irish descent, and was educated in Yorkton.
 In 1949, he married Dorothy Jean Lang.